UPDATE FROM THE HEALTH OFFICE

 Nurse Kristy Lozina 793-6130 ext.
 5509

-Our school nurse is your child's best friend in school.
+Our school nurse is your child's best friend at school.
 She is always available to care for tummy aches, skinned knees, headaches, etc., and to give comfort when needed.
 Should your child become ill during school, parents will always be notified.
-Please call the school nurse in the morning, if your child will be absent that day.
+Please call the school nurse in the morning if your child is absent that day.

 >written parental permission

 >written physician's order

 >medication in an original pharmacy container

 >parents must bring in medication to school - children are not permitted to carry any medication